CecileHAlbert/Patch-definition/README.md

 # Patch-definition
 Code to cut to prepare a patch layer for ecological modelling, while accounting for the biology of study organisms.
 After the manuscript: "Better defining habitat patches to improve spatially explicit modelling outputs Running title: Better modelling habitat patches"

+This project contains three types of files:
+1- inputs.zip provides the example data, for which main code is applied, for you to test and understand how it works 2- main_patch.R is the main code to run our patch assessments and patch cutting procedure to better fit the biology of you study organism
+3- fct_XX.R files provide the required functions to make main_patch.R run